-♦ Preschool (PreK & Jr. K)
+◆Preschool (PreK & Jr. K)

 Snacks are provided for preschool students.
 If your child has a food allergy or has dietary restrictions for medical/personal reasons, please inform your teacher and school director.
 You may be asked to provide nutritious substitutes.

-Preschool is a PEANUT-FREE environment
+Please do not send candy as a snack or as part of their lunch.
+Please Note: Preschool is a PEANUT-FREE Environment.
+Please do not send any PEANUT products with your child.